mihdan/cyr2lat/readme.txt

 = 6.1.0 (09.03.2024) =
 * Tested with WordPress 6.5.
 * Tested with WooCommerce 8.6.
-* Fixed error on System Info tab when post types or post statuses are not set.
+* Fixed error on the System Info tab when post types or post statuses are not set.

 = 6.0.8 (14.02.2024) =
 * Improved detection of the Gutenberg editor.